-In Croatia's rugged interior, a stone's throw from the Bosnian border, hides one of Europe's most exotic hikes: through Plitvice (PLEET-veet-seh) Lakes National Park.
-There's nothing like this lush valley of 16 terraced lakes, laced together by waterfalls and miles of pleasant plank walks.
-Years ago, after a dozen or so visits, I thought I really knew Europe.
-Then I discovered Plitvice, and realized you can never exhaust Europe of its surprises.
+In Croatia's rugged interior, a stone's throw from the Bosnian border, hides one of Europe's most exciting walks: through Plitvice Lakes National Park.
+There's nothing like this lush valley of 16 terraced lakes, laced together by waterfalls and miles of pleasant planked lakeside walkways.
+That this park's unique and stunning beauty isn't universally known is yet another reminder that Europe offers endless marvels beyond its most famous sights.

-The boardwalk trail carries me across the middle of a lake for an up-close view of a row of gurgling waterfalls.
-Then I walk past Šupljara Cave, the location of a German "Spaghetti Western" filmed here in the 1960s and still beloved by German tourists today.
+The boardwalk trail from here carries visitors across the middle of a lake for an up-close view of a row of gurgling waterfalls.
+I followed it past Šupljara Cave, the location of a German "Spaghetti Western" filmed here in the 1960s and still beloved by German tourists today.

-As I continue along a path leading to more picturesque cascades, I ponder the strange juxtaposition of Plitvice's overwhelming natural beauty with its recent misfortunes.
-On Easter Sunday in 1991, the first shots of Croatia's war with Yugoslavia were fired in this park.
-The Serbs occupied Plitvice and the surrounding region until 1995 and most of the Croatians you'll meet here were evacuated and lived near the coastline as refugees.
+Continuing along a path leading to more picturesque cascades, I pondered the strange juxtaposition of Plitvice's overwhelming natural beauty with its relatively recent misfortunes.
+On Easter Sunday in 1991, the first shots of Croatia's war of independence from Yugoslavia were fired in this park.
+The predominantly Serbian Yugoslav army occupied Plitvice and the surrounding region until 1995, and most of the Croatians you'll meet here now were evacuated to live near the coastline as refugees during the war.

-Today there's not a hint of the recent war, and the park is again a popular tourist destination.
-On a busy day, the park welcomes 10,000 hikers — mostly Croatians and other Europeans.
-Americans, meanwhile, are still mostly oblivious to Plitvice's charms.
+Today there's not a hint of the war, and the park is again a popular tourist destination.
+On a busy day, the park welcomes more than 14,000 visitors — mostly Croatians and other Europeans.
+Most Americans, meanwhile, are still oblivious to Plitvice's charms.

 Silent, pollution-free electric boats shuttle hikers across the park's biggest lake.
-While waiting for the boat, I chat with the industrious local grandmas who sell strudel and wheels of homemade cheese with the sophistication of a kid at a lemonade stand.
-Watching these humble yet happy Croatians at work, I feel thankful that this corner of Europe is finally enjoying peace, prosperity, freedom and stability.
+While waiting for the boat, I chatted with some industrious grandmas who sell strudel and wheels of homemade cheese with the sophistication of a kid at a lemonade stand.
+A face-to-face encounter with hardworking yet happy Croatians will make anyone deeply thankful that this corner of Europe is finally enjoying peace, prosperity, freedom, and stability.

 A geologist would be less disappointed.
-This fantasy world of natural limestone dams — constantly built up by deposits of calcium carbonate, even as they're eroded by the flow of water — is a “perfect storm” of unique geological features you'll rarely find elsewhere on earth.
+This fantasy world of lakes separated by natural limestone dams — constantly built up by deposits of calcium carbonate, even as they're eroded by the flow of water — is a perfect storm of unique geological features you'll rarely find elsewhere on earth.

 The park is on most Croatia bus-tour itineraries.
-It's possible to get there by public bus (two hours from Zagreb, departing several times each day), but is easier by car.
-Because the park is so well-organized for an efficient visit, most visitors find that a few hours to hike the trails is plenty — arrive in the evening, spend the night, hike after breakfast and move on after lunch.
+It's possible to get there by public bus (two hours from Zagreb, departing several times each day), but is much easier by car.
+Because the park is so well-organized for an efficient visit, most visitors find that a few hours to hike the trails is plenty.
+I recommend arriving in the evening when crowds have thinned, spending the night, then hiking right after breakfast — then move on after lunch.
 If the park's three hotels feel like they were built for big tour groups during the communist era…it's because they were.
 To save money and enjoy a more intimate experience, try one of the many sobe (rooms in a private home, like B&Bs) dotting the countryside around the park.